MoonstarCoding/CS1XA3/README.md

-# Comp Sci 1XA3 - Mark Hutchison
+# COMP SCI 1XA3 - Mark Hutchison

 ## About Me
 I am primarily a Web Designer who has experience with designing in the following languages: